| |

 that surrounded it were invaded by the rising middle and upper

-classes.
-The buildings in these new statements were neo-Moorish, Gothic, Renaissance, and baroque.
+Moorish, Gothic, Renaissance, and baroque.
 Many other styles

 appeared on the same street and sometimes in the same building.

-This exoticism can be found on the works of Emilio Dondê's
+This exoticism can be found on the works of Emilio Dondé's

-(1849-1905) San Felipe Church (1900) in Mexico City, Antonio Rivas Mercado' (1853-1927) Monument for the Commemoration of the Centennial of the Declaration of Independence (1910) in Mexico City or the Guanajuato Juárez Theatre
+Rivas Mercado's (1853-1927) Monument for the Commemoration of the Centennial of the Declaration of Independence (1910) in Mexico City or the Guanajuato Juárez Theatre

-(1903), and Nicolas (1875-1964) and Federico Mariscal's
+(1903), and Nicolás (1875-1964) and Federico Mariscal's

 (1881-1969) Police Headquarters (1906) in Mexico City,